-Shaking her head in unbelief, and gasping out quiet “no”s, Mew flew up to the mirror, pressing her hands against it in the hopes it would let her go through.
+Shaking her head in disbelief, and gasping out quiet “no”s, Mew flew up to the mirror, pressing her hands to it in the hopes it would let her go through.
 When it didn't, she cried out “Mewtwo!”, gulping down her tears.
 “What's going on, what happened to you?!”

 He made no motion he had heard her.
 She tried again, slapping repeatedly against the glass.
 “Mewtwo, look at me!
 I know you can hear me, so please, look at me!”

 Still no response as he continued to stare blankly out in space.

 Her paws clenched into tight fists, and she pounded hard on the mirror's surface.
 “MEWTWO, ANSWER ME, PLEASE!” she hollered, voice cracking in the process.

 Amber pulled her back.
 “He can't hear you in this state.”